-Final Inspection
+The Final Inspection

 Once all CCFL and municipal paperwork and requirements have been met, a Licensing Officer will schedule your final inspection.
-At this inspection Licensing will review the physical space, and also any required administrative records.
+At this inspection Licensing will review the following:

-Reviewing the physical space includes a walk-through of the premise, toys and equipment to ensure that they are suitable for the age and development of the children, and are in good repair.
+The physical space which includes a walk-through of the premise, toys and equipment to ensure that they are suitable for the age and development of the children, and are in good repair.

-Reviewing the required administrative records includes a review of paperwork such as policies and procedures, program plan, children's records, staff records.
+Any required administrative records such as policies and procedures, program plan, children's records, staff records (if applicable).

-At your final inspection your facility should be completely set up, and ready to receive children.
+Even if all of the municipal approvals have been received, please do not contact Licensing to arrange your final inspection unless your facility is completely set up, and ready to receive children...